 The Federal Cultural Foundation has already established a number of programmes which encourage cultural institutions in Germany to implement changes in order to better adapt to future developments.
 Until now institutions in larger cities have mainly benefited from these measures.
 With the funding programme “TRAFO – Models for Culture in Transformation”, the Federal Cultural Foundation wishes to initiate processes of transformation in rural regions and smaller communities with cultural programmes.
+The Federal Cultural Foundation has allocated to TRAFO 26.6 million euros from 2015 until 2024.

 Many rural regions are struggling to address daunting challenges.
 As industry and businesses restructure their operations, jobs are cut.
 The population in small towns and rural areas decreases, while the percentage of older citizens left behind increases.
 Tax revenues fall.
 Theatres, libraries and museums are often the first to feel budget cuts because municipalities are not obliged to finance cultural institutions.
 Despite the fact that such institutions are excellent at stabilising identity and fostering a sense of community, their cohesive effect in these regions is frequently undervalued.